coffeecupapp/api/Sections/Clients.md

 }
 ```

-You can filter by modified.
+### You can filter by modified.
 To show only the clients that have been updated since "2013-01-01 17:23", pass the UTC date value (URL encoded).

 `GET /api/client?filter=[{"property": "modified", "value" : "2013-01-01 17:23", "operator": ">="}]`

 HTTP Response: 200 Success

-You can filter by created.
+### You can filter by created.
 To show only the clients that have been created between "2013-01-01" and "2015-01-31", pass these values (URL encoded).

 `GET /api/client?filter=[{"property": "created", "value" : "2013-01-01", "operator": ">="} , {"property": "created", "value" : "2015-01-31", "operator": "<="}]`

+HTTP Response: 200 Success

+## Get Archived Clients Only

+`GET /api/client?filter=[{"property": "status", "value" : "0", "operator": "="}]`

+HTTP Response: 200 Success

+## Get Archived AND Non-Archived Clients (DEFAULT Behaviour)

+`GET /api/client?filter=[{"property": "status", "value" : "0", "operator": ">="}]`

+HTTP Response: 200 Success

+## Get Non-Archived Clients Only

+`GET /api/client?filter=[{"property": "status", "value" : "1", "operator": "="}]`

 HTTP Response: 200 Success